Support our Mission. We independently test each product we recommend. When you buy through our links, we may earn a commission.

 Every year, our player’s iron testing proves to be the category where there is little separation between the best and the worst.
 Therefore, it is critical that we take additional necessary steps to analyzing the data we collect.
 In this review, you’ll discover the best player’s irons as determined by our three key scoring metrics: accuracy, distance and forgiveness.

 We’ve included subjective feedback from our testers.
 However, it does not factor in the rankings.
-Performance should always trump opinion when it comes to purchasing a new golf club.
+Performance should always trump opinion when it comes to purchasing a set of irons.
 Backed by more than a decade of golf club testing experience, we can confidently state that popular opinion doesn’t always match reality.
+Plenty of golf irons with a great feel, look or sound have fell short in workability, consistency and turf interaction.

 9.5